-11. Management Company, investment management, administration, transfer agent and distribution a) The Board of Directors of the Investment Company has appointed DWS Investment S.A. as Management Company.
+11. Management Company, investment management, UCI-administration activity and distribution

-b) The Investment Company has entered into an investment management agreement with DWS Investment S.A.
+- a) The Board of Directors of the Investment Company has appointed DWS Investment S.A. as Management Company. - b) The Investment Company has entered into an investment management agreement with DWS Investment S.A.
 Performance of investment management service is subject to the Law of 2010.